syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/maps/data-label.md

 {% endtabs %}
 {% endif %}

 ![Setting label path value](./images/Datalabel/label.PNG)

-In the following example, the value of `LabelPath` property is set from the field name in the data source of the layer settings.

 {% if page.publishingplatform == "aspnet-core" %}

+In the following example, the value of [labelPath](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Maps.MapsDataLabelSettings.html#Syncfusion_EJ2_Maps_MapsDataLabelSettings_LabelPath) property is set from the field name in the data source of the layer settings.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}